-A hot water coil can be added to also enjoy water heating from your Dickinson diesel heater.
-You can either order your heater with one already installed in the heater or you can install the coil later yourself.
-Hot water coils are made of 5/8" OD stainless steel tubing and are available in a 1 turn coil for all model heaters to heat approx. 5-10 gallons of water.
-Hot water coils are also available in 2 turn coils for only the Antarctic and Lofoten models to heat approx. 15-20 gallons of water.
-To plumb the hot water to the heater, 1⁄2" copper tubing should be used with the compression fittings provided.
+A hot water coil can be added to also enjoy water heating from your Dickinson diesel stove.
+You can either order your heater with one already installed in the stove or you can install the coil later yourself.
+Hot water coils are made of 5/8" OD stainless steel tubing and are available in a 1 turn coil for all model stoves to heat approx. 5-10 gallons of water.
+Hot water coils are also available in 2 turn coils all models except the Bristol to heat approx. 15-20 gallons of water.
+To plumb the hot water to the stove, 1⁄2" copper tubing should be used with the compression fittings provided.

-The coil in a heater can be used to heat the water in your existing hot water supply tank.
+The coil in a stove can be used to heat the water in your existing hot water supply tank.
 If the tank is mounted above the lower coil, the water will circulate on its own from the tank into the hot coils and rise back into the tank by convection.
 If not, the water will need to be circulated by a low volume water pump.
-The temperature of the water will change depending on the speed of which it's circulating and the operating settings on the heater.
+The temperature of the water will change depending on the speed of which it's circulating and the operating settings on the stove.

 It takes approx. 3000 btu's to raise 10 gallons of water to 30 degrees in 1 hour.
-Most of the btu's that the heater produces is dissipated as radiant heat and is expelled through the chimney.
+Most of the btu's that the stove produces is dissipated as radiant heat and is expelled through the chimney.
 Therefore, only a general guideline as to water heater capability can be set.